osulp/osupress-theme/readme/adding_new_content.md

 Before adding new content, make sure you are logged in.
 Go to `dev.osupress.oregonstate.edu/user` and log in with your ONID account.
 When logged in, you should see a navigation menu at the top of the screen.
 If that menu does not include a `Content` option, check with a site administrator to make sure you have the correct permissions.

+Keep in mind as you are adding content that many parts of the site are cached at an hourly interval.
+If your changes do not show up initially, wait an hour and check again.

 ## Part 1: Adding Authors
 If you are going to add book whose author has not previously been added to the site, you will need to complete this step first.